Cathay Pacific: Catering

 Food and beverages are complimentary on all flights, with two hot meals generally served on each flight for long haul flights, along with free alcoholic beverages.
 Foods served on flights from Hong Kong are provided by Cathay Pacific Catering Services (CPCS) facilities in Hong Kong.
 CLS Catering Services Limited, a joint venture with LSG Sky Chefs, provides inflight catering from Toronto and Vancouver airports; while Vietnam Air Caterers, a joint venture between CPCS and Vietnam Airlines, provides the same for flights from Ho Chi Minh City.
 Meals on Manila–Hong Kong flights are typically served in snack bags as complimentary snacks and drinks.

+The "Choose My Meal" service launched in July 2020 for Business Class passengers.
+This service was extended to First Class passengers when First Class service was resumed in November 2023.
+Passengers can choose their meals 10 days before departure, and features Cathay Signature dishes such as baked crab shell, braised abalone with pomelo pith, and wok fried seafood in lobster broth.